 We also have a cooperation agreement with Palestine Ahliya University through the NORPART project AIESI (Applied Informatics for Energy System Integration).
 The project will end in December 2026.

 The University of Stavanger has joined NorPal (Norwegian article).
-The consortium consists of Norwegian higher education institutions that will collaborate on the reconstruction of higher education and research in Palestine.
+This consortium consists of Norwegian higher education institutions that will collaborate on the reconstruction of higher education and research in Palestine.
 The Students and Academics International Aid Fund (SAIH) will coordinate the work with NorPal.

-UiS's purchasing policy linked to Israel
+UiS's purchasing policy

 Some employees wonder whether Israel's warfare on the Gaza Strip has consequences for our purchasing policy.